Teen Charged In Connection With Armed Robberies

-On 02/22/20, at approximately 8:07 p.m., members of the Oswego County Sheriff’s Office and New York State police responded to the Dollar Tree in the village of Central Square for a reported armed robbery in progress.
+CENTRAL SQUARE – On Feb.
+22, at approximately 8:07 p.m., members of the Oswego County Sheriff’s Office and New York State police responded to the Dollar Tree in the village of Central Square for a reported armed robbery in progress.

 Upon arrival, a 15-year-old boy was discovered in the area with proceeds of the robbery, police said.

-Note: UPDATE – The 15-year-old subject displayed a realistic imitation firearm in his waistband before taking $78.